 School Vision: To promote teaching and learning within a Positive Climate

-AIM OF CODE: A clear guide of good behaviour and discipline following consultation guidelines issued to schools by the Ministry of Education.
-It should give rise to a positive environment within the school to help us achieve our main aim, thatof educating our npupils for life ahead.
+A clear guide of good behaviour and discipline following consultation guidelines issued to schools by the Ministry of Education.
+It should give rise to a positive environment within the school to help us achieve our main aim, that of educating our pupils for life ahead.

 Details about the code of discipline and corrective behaviour is given in detail in the CORRECTIVE BEHAVIOUR LEAFLET.
 The designated person for the school discipline is Mr Stephen Azzopardi who can be contacted on 21454103

 - During school hours, students will not be allowed to leave the school on their own.
 Parents/ guardians must pick student up on presentation of their ID card.
 In case of a relative or a friend of the family they must show a note of consent.

 - No one is allowed to enter the school premises and proceed to speak to students and/or teachers, without authorisation from the school administration.

 - Visitors book must be signed every time one enters the school.

 - Information sheet and consent forms A.B.C.D to cover your child for as long as they are in middle school.
 Child will bring it and you will send it with them back signed two day after.
 Your child will not be allowed out on any outings if these forms are not filled

 - Pass on Home and Work telephone numbers including mobile number of both parents/guardians in case of emergency.

 - Provide the school with any legal documents that concern the student (eg legal custody or other information of the such)